Dubai FAQ Dubai and UAE tax

 Royalties

 Some companies have an agreement, or requirement, to pay royalties to the government.
 For example Etisalat, the bigger and older of the UAE telecom companies, pays royalties.
-And points out that since there is now a competitor (Du Telecom), who is not paying royalties, it is time to renegotiate the royalty fee.
+And says that since there is now a competitor (Du Telecom), who is not paying royalties, it is time to renegotiate the royalty fee.

 Customs Duty

 General import duty is 10% on luxury goods, and 4% on everything else.
-That includes goods shipped out of a free zone to somewhere else in the country (which is why your car gets checked when leaving Jebel Ali Free Zone).
-The amount of duty imposed can vary, and may be as little as 1%.
+That includes goods shipped out of a UAE free zone to somewhere else in the country (which is why your car gets checked when leaving Jebel Ali Free Zone).
+The amount of duty imposed can vary, and might be as little as 1%.

 Alcohol and cigarettes are in a separate category with higher rates of customs duty.
 About 30% or 33% for alcohol - if you go to an alcohol shop in Ajman or Umm Al Quawain, you can choose between showing your alcohol license and paying the 30% tax, or not showing it and getting the booze cheaper (and illegally).